-The following table sets forth information regarding the compensation earned for service on our board of directors by our non-employee directors during the year ended December 31, 2022.
-Messrs.
-Claiborne and Stilley also served on our board of directors and received compensation as a result.
-The compensation for Messrs.
-Claiborne and Stilley as executive officers and Directors is set forth above under "- Summary Compensation Table."
+The following table sets forth information regarding the compensation earned for service on our board of directors by our non-employee directors during the year ended December 31, 2023.
+Mr. Claiborne also served on our board of directors and received compensation as a result.
+The compensation for Mr. Claiborne as an executive officer and Director is set forth above under "- Summary Compensation Table."